bloc97/SYNLA-Plus/README.md

  - Style Transfer
  - And more...

 Most line art are licensed and have copyright.
-Using private datasets discourage reproductibility of results.
+Using private datasets discourages reproducibility of results.
 This dataset offers an open alternative and is released under MIT license.

 Three color datasets are available.
 The full dataset contains 65536 (2^16) images of size 256x256.
 All images were generated using images in the folder `/Generator_Images`, which is also public, allowing custom generation.
 Smaller preview datasets (1024 and 4096 images) are also available.
 They are mutually exclusive with the full dataset can be used as validation/test datasets.